Glossary term

 API maturity — Puppeteer has been available since 2017 and has a larger ecosystem of community resources.
 Playwright launched in 2020 and has been growing rapidly, with more frequent releases and a broader feature set.

 For screenshot-focused workflows, the choice often comes down to browser requirements.
-Chrome-only capture works well with either tool.
-Cross-browser capture — especially Safari — requires Playwright.
+Chrome and Firefox capture work with either tool.
+Use Playwright when the comparison must also include WebKit.

 Common mistakes